 Biography: Shakhlo Sharipova is an ophthalmologist and the founder of the Thorncliffe Park Autism Support Network (TPASN), a grassroots organization that provides free community-based services for children with disabilities.
 In 2023, the City recognized her work with TPASN through the Disability Access Award.
 Sharipova is a member of the 53 Division Community Police Liaison Committee, a group of local volunteers who work with local police officers.
 She is a resident of Thorncliffe Park, and received the Agnes Macphail Award in 2023 for her contributions to the East York community.

 Platform: Sharipova plans to expand the Jenner Jean-Marie Community Centre or open additional recreational spaces.
-She mentions social justice as central to her platform, and hopes to establish charitable partners to support the community’s needs.
-Sharipova lists affordable housing, tenant rights, public transit improvements, climate-friendly policies, and local entrepreneurship as her priorities, but does not elaborate on her plans.
-She says community consultation is central to her approach.
+She mentions social justice as central to her platform, and said on social media she hopes to establish charitable partners to support the community’s needs.
+Sharipova lists affordable housing, tenant rights, public transit improvements, and local entrepreneurship as her priorities.
+For development and traffic decisions, she suggests an advisory committee that includes representatives from every impacted neighbourhood.
+She wants to improve winter bike lane maintenance.
+Her climate policy proposals include budget increases for community-led gardening and hiring local residents for park maintenance, as well as working with building managers to enforce the Toronto Green Standard—the city’s sustainable design and performance requirements for all new developments.
+Sharipova says she will conduct an assessment of the community’s public safety needs, and that community consultation is central to her approach.

 Sheena Sharp